The group shall be called ‘Humanists of Murcia’ (herein referred to as ‘the Group’).

 7.6 The Officers may not receive payment for their services to the Group.

-7.7 In the event of the Group being dissolved, all remaining funds after payment of liabilities shall go to the British Humanist Association.
+7.7 In the event of the Group being dissolved, all remaining funds after payment of liabilities shall go to other Humanist organisations.

-8.3 Within the Group’s resources and capabilities, and taking into account local circumstances, when engaging in external activities and dealing with third-parties the Group will broadly aim to support the BHA’s aims.
+8.2 Within the Group’s resources and capabilities, and taking into account local circumstances, when engaging in external activities and dealing with third-parties the Group will broadly aim to support Humanist´s UK aims.

 The constitution may be amended by a resolution passed by at least two-thirds of the Members present at a general meeting.
 Notice of resolutions to change the constitution must be included in the notice of the general meeting.